Ivanodib/azure-graph-toolkit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-There are many great azure libraries available on GitHub; however, I didn't find one that really suited my needs so I created this one.
+There are many great Azure libraries available on GitHub; however, I didn't find one that really suited my needs, so I created this one to simplify and automate daily tasks.

 <!-- Here's why:
 * Automate Sysadmin daily task